jkocik/laravel-profiler/README.md

 ### How does it work?

-Laravel Profiler delivers data about Laravel framework execution:
+Profiler delivers data about Laravel framework execution:
 - when Laravel is executed via console (artisan)
 - when Laravel is executed via browser request
 - when Laravel is executed via web request not expecting HTML response (API)
 - when tests are run (PHPUnit, Laravel Dusk)
 - on any other action that terminates Laravel framework.

-Laravel Profiler is divided into 3 parts:
+Profiler is divided into 3 parts:
 - Profiler Package - PHP package for Laravel (this repository)
 - Profiler Client - Single Page Application to review data delivered by Profiler Package
 - Profiler Server - bridge between Profiler Package and Profiler Client.